jinpae/dotfiles/README.md

     git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim

-Once Vundle is installed, make sure your runtime path for Vundle is setup correcly in `.vimrc`.
-My runtime path should look something like this:
+Once Vundle is installed, make sure your runtime path for Vundle is setup correcly in `.vimrc` so that it knows where to find the plugins and load them.
+Depending on your operating system and how the environment is setup, you might want to change it to point to the right path.
+At the time of writing this document, my runtime path looks like this where it checks the operating system it's running on conditionally and sets the path accordingly:

-    " Set the runtime path to include Vundle and initialize set rtp+=%userprofile%\vimfiles\bundle\Vundle.vim
+    " Set the runtime path to include Vundle and initialize if has('win32') || has('win64')
+    	set rtp+=~/vimfiles/bundle/Vundle.vim/
+    	let path='~/vimfiles/bundle'
-    call vundle#begin('\Users\Jin Pae\vimfiles\bundle')
+    	call vundle#begin(path)

-Assuming you cloned dotfiles depot into `~/.vim`, you probably want to set your runtime path as follows:
+    else
     	set rtp+=~/.vim/bundle/Vundle.vim
     	call vundle#begin()
+    endif

+If you cloned dotfiles depot into `~/.vim`, which I believe now works on PC's as well, you should be able to set your runtime path as follows and be good to go:

+    set rtp+=~/.vim/bundle/Vundle.vim
+    call vundle#begin()

 When done setting up the runtime path, it's time to install plugins (a.k.a. bundles).
-To install plugins defined in the `.vimrc` file, simple open `.vimrc` file in vim and run `PluginInstall` command that came with Vundle.
+To install plugins defined in the `.vimrc` file, simply open the file in vim and run `PluginInstall` command that came with Vundle.

     :PluginInstall